-If you are going to be away from your home for more than 28 days you will need to inform your Tenancy Officer and give the anticipated date you will return.
+If you are going to be away from your home for more than two months you will need to inform your Housing Officer and give the anticipated date you will return.

-If you are away for more than 28 days without informing us, we will assume you have abandoned the property and steps will be taken to regain possession and relet the premises.
+If you are away for more than two months without informing us, we will assume you have abandoned the property and steps will be taken to regain possession and relet the premises.